 Literacy/Reading: This incorporates reading skills and strategies that are essential to become a more thoughtful and in-depth reader.
 Students will be reading several literary genres.

 Writing: Students will be using several genres of writing while learning the conventions of the language.
 Instruction will be organized by the 6+Traits, and students will work towards mastery in grade-level content, style, organization, and mechanics as determined by the Collins Writing Program.
 The focus is to become a more skillful written communicator.

 The grade four math curriculum is aligned with the National Common Core Standards, and enhanced to ensure students are receiving a well-rounded and solid understanding of important math concepts.
 In 4th grade students start the year learning the meaning of multiplication and division; what is happening when they complete a problem.
 From there they review patterns, place value, and addition and subtraction.
 Students work to build fluency with their multiplication and division skills, learning many strategies to help them solve problems.
 They also develop a deeper understanding of fractions and geometric shapes.
 Students finish the year by learning about measurement and data, as well as area and perimeter.

 Grade four social studies curriculum is derived from the Massachusetts Curriculum Frameworks for Social Sciences and History.
-Over the course of the year, students will explore five regions of the United States and Canada, learning about and comparing physical landscapes, resources, and cultural influences from immigrant groups and Native Americans.
+Over the course of the year, students will explore five regions of the United States, learning about and comparing physical landscapes, resources, history and from cultural influences such as immigrant groups.
 Through their discovery of the United States’ diverse geography, students will hone map reading skills and deepen their understanding of landforms, natural resources, and economics vocabulary.
 In addition, students will study the United States government: levels, federal branches, and symbols.